 - Try disinfecting the jars (see below).

-Sanitizing Milk Jars
+Sanitizing Raw Milk Jars

 - Air dry in the direct sunlight, minimum of 20 minutes, best between 10-2:00.